esatgozcu/FSView/README.md

 ```
 #### Notes

+- isDefault: The isDefault value applies to the sorting model, and it is recommended to set isDefault to true for recommended items.
+If true, the sorting border will remain in the default color.
 - isPrimary: It represents the primary items that are intended to be displayed in the right flow.
 Only values that are true will be shown.
 - There are three types of primary buttons: Normal, withIcon, and Toggle buttons.
 You can customize these buttons.

 ### 💡 Customization